graph4ai/graph4nlp/docs/source/guide/construction/dynamic_graph_construction.rst

 Node Embedding Based Refined Graph
 -----------------
-Unlike the node embedding based metric learning, node embedding based refined graph metric learning in addition considers the existing edge information of the intrinsic graph when it’s available.
+Unlike the node embedding based metric learning, node embedding based refined graph metric learning in addition utilizes the intrinsic graph structure which potentially still carries rich and useful information regarding the optimal graph structure for the downstream task.
+It basically computes a linear combination of the normalized graph Laplacian of the intrinsic graph and the normalized adjacency matrix of the learned implicit graph.
 Below is an example to call the API.

 .. code-block:: python